MicrosoftDocs/architecture-center/docs/industries/telecommunications/carrier-grade-content.md

 The application is fronted by a traffic management layer, which provides load balancing.
 Incoming traffic can be categorized based on the type of protocol:

 - **Protocol A** accesses the application through an intermediate gateway component outside the cloud.
-The design uses [gateway routing pattern](/azure/architecture/patterns/gateway-routing) and the gateway serves as the single endpoint and routes traffic to multiple backend SIs.
+The design uses [gateway routing pattern](/azure/architecture/patterns/gateway-routing) and the gateway serves as the single endpoint and routes traffic to multiple backend stamps.

 - **Protocol B** routes HTTP or non-HTTP traffic to the application in multiple regions.
 Azure Traffic Manager is used as global load balancer and routes traffic based on DNS.

-The internal load balancer distributes incoming requests to the SI pods.
+The internal load balancer distributes incoming requests to the stamp pods.
 The services are reachable through their DNS names assigned by native Kubernetes objects.

-#### Reliability considerations
+### Reliability considerations

-Traffic Manager is on the critical path for clients.
+Azure Traffic Manager is on the critical path for clients.
 If Traffic Manager is unavailable, the system will appear as offline to the clients.
-So, when calculating the composite SLA target for the system, the Traffic Manager SLA must be considered.
+So, when calculating the composite SLA target for the system, the Traffic Manager SLA must be considered, and careful attention given to TTL configuration, client retry periods, etc.

-Like Traffic Manager, the gateway is also a single point of failure and thus should be designed with internal redundancy.
+Like Azure Traffic Manager, the gateway is also a single point of failure and thus should be designed with internal redundancy.
 Failure will impact new client connections and existing clients after the cached DNS entry expires.

 If a backend service is unavailable, Traffic Manager and gateway won't update the DNS record until DNS time-to-live (TTL) has expired - so this time must be set short.
 Clients will continue to reach the last-known address.
 Use Azure policies to enforce termination of long-running calls or connections that still exist.

 Both routers depend on Azure DNS, as a foundational service, to reduce complexity and provide higher Service Level Agreement (SLA).
 However, if that service is unavailable, expect a full outage.

-#### Health monitoring
+### Health monitoring

 The health model makes sure client requests aren't routed to unhealthy instances.
 The traffic management layer polls the backend management service before routing traffic.

 For Protocol A, the gateway is responsible for endpoint monitoring.
-It receives a prioritized list of SI access points from a DNS server and uses active polling to determine SI liveness.
+It receives a prioritized list of stamp access points from a DNS server and uses active polling to determine stamp liveness.

-For Protocol B, Azure Traffic Manager has built-in polling capabilities that minimize the chance of sending traffic to an unresponsive SI.
+For Protocol B, Azure Traffic Manager has built-in polling capabilities that minimize the chance of sending traffic to an unresponsive stamp.
 Unhealthy endpoints are excluded in the DNS response to clients.
 This approach helps reliability because a client’s first attempt to reach a server will most likely be successful.

 ## Data consistency